 Bitter (APT)

-file showing 0 detections on VT and decided to check it out.
+Saw a tweet with a .chm file showing 0 detections on VT and decided to check it out.
 TL;DR - I learned that the malware does nothing additional that the tweet didn’t already show, but here’s how I manually looked at it anyway.

 - File Name: “CamScanner 10-07-2024 10.40.chm”